 Hyper V Backup Solutions from Bacula Systems

 Because the services that are offered by the Hyper V virtualization platforms are critical for the operation processes, having a reliable Hyper V backup policy is essential to guarantee the availability of the service.
 Professional IT environments using Hyper V virtual machines need to have the Hyper V backup software being able to manage Hyper V-based data in complete convenience and reliability.
 Bacula’s Hyper V backup solution delivers Full level Hyper V VM backups using the VSS API.
 Our plugin is highly scalable, flexible and made for the most demanding enterprise environments.
-When used with Bacula Enterprise Editions’ Global Endpoint Deduplication technology and the “bothsides” FileSet option, the amount of data transfer and storage use is minimized, often to a great extent.
+When used with Bacula Enterprises’ Global Endpoint Deduplication technology and the “bothsides” FileSet option, the amount of data transfer and storage use is minimized, often to a great extent.
 Bacula Enterprise also makes incremental backup of the host computer.

 Supported Versions of Hyper V / OS: